-Obviously you saw him less when he moved to Seattle, but you still kept in regular contact?
+Obviously you saw less of him when he moved to Seattle, but you still kept in contact?

-I'd like to touch on the Grenadilla release shortly, but before that came many LP recordings on the composer's own Poseidon Society label, which were what first alerted me to a contemporary composer doing very much his own thing?
+I'd like to touch on the Grenadilla release shortly, but prior to that came many LP recordings on the composer's own Poseidon Society label, which were what first alerted me to a living composer doing very much his own thing.

 Well, you can imagine what it was like for me when I first heard his Mysterious Mountain conducted by Fritz Reiner and the Chicago Symphony.
 In addition, I became familiar with Psalm and Fugue, and his famous brass quintet Sharagan and Fugue, in addition to the old MGM Hovhaness recordings.
 And then I played his Divertimento for woodwinds in 1961, when I still didn't know anything about Alan Hovhaness.

 So from distant admirer to associate and friend, how did the first meeting come about?